slawekradzyminski/awesome-testing.com/_posts/2025-10-18-test-driven-ai-development-tdaid.md

 - Controlled regression gates — treat the test suite as the contract that the agent must satisfy, and use it to detect drift or unintended changes.

-There huge mission ahead of test engineers to ensure the above principles are followed by the team.
+There is a huge mission ahead for test engineers to ensure that the above principles are followed by the team.

 ## Conclusion